-- 1. Add 1 mL of egg white solution to a clean test tube, add 1 mL of 0.5% cysteine to another clean test tube and add 1 mL of 0.5% methionine to a third clean test tube. - 2.
-Add 1 mL of lead nitrate solution and 1 mL of 10% sodium hydroxide solution to each test tube and and heat for a few minutes in a warm water bath.
-After heating, allow the tubes to cool and record your observations regarding color or precipitate on the Report Sheet.
+- 1. Add 2 mL of egg white solution to a clean test tube, add 2 mL of 0.5% cysteine to another clean test tube and add 2 mL of 0.5% methionine to a third clean test tube. - 2.
+Add 3 mL of 10% NaOH solution to each test tube and heat in a boiling water bath for a few minutes.
+Add 5 drops of lead nitrate solution to each tube and heat again for a few minutes.
+Record your observations on the Report Sheet.

 Name Section

-Properties of Proteins Experiment #8
+Properties of Proteins

-Pre Lab Exercise
+Experiment #9 Pre Lab Exercise

-1. Draw the chemical structure for the amino acids glycine, tyrosine, cysteine and methionine.
+1. Draw the chemical structure for the amino acids glycine, tyrosine, tryptophan, cysteine and methionine.

-2. Which of the above amino acids is aromatic?
-What makes it aromatic?
+2. Which of the above amino acids are aromatic?
+What makes them aromatic?

 3. Surgical instruments may be sterilized by heating them in boiling water and alcohol can be used to clean the skin before an injection.
-Explain why these treatments are effective against microorganisms (bacteria) in terms of their effects on proteins.
-What role do proteins play in the survival of bacteria?
+Explain why these treatments are effective against microorganisms.